-Behavior documentation is done through our student information system in Upper School (Grades 6 - 12).
-The issuing of a behavior infraction is one of the consequences applied to students who have made a poor decision in school that has led them to act outside of a school policy or caused a disruption to the learning environment. behavior infractions may be issued for actions such as a uniform infraction, chewing gum in school, public displays of affection, use of profanity in the hallways, repeated disruption of the learning environment or any other minor infraction that has in some way interfered with the purpose of the school.
+Behavior documentation is done through our student information system.
+The issuing of a behavior infraction is one of the consequences applied to students who have made a poor decision in school that has led them to act outside of a school policy or caused a disruption to the learning environment.
+Behavior infractions may be issued for actions such as a uniform infraction, chewing gum in school, public displays of affection, use of profanity in the hallways, repeated disruption of the learning environment or any other minor infraction that has in some way interfered with the purpose of the school.
 Behavior infractions are issued by any faculty member and are submitted to the Principal's office where they are recorded on file.